Inverted Nipple Surgery: Procedures, Recovery & Side EffectBody Plastic Surgery

 You must take at least a week off if your job is physically demanding.
 But if you have a desk job, you can return to work three days following the operation.

-3) Can I exercise after nipple correction surgery?
+3) Can I exercise after inward nipple surgery?

 You can start walking around the house 48 hours after the surgery.
 However, vigorous physical activities should be avoided for at least three weeks after the procedure.